 A: At this time I do not offer any exotic woods options.
 While that may change in the future, my focus for my Omega Longbows is directed more towards performance and consistency over different aesthetics.

 Q: What types of arrows can I use?

 A: All types!
 Carbon, aluminum, or wood will all work great.
-Due to the high performance of these bows, however, you’re best luck is to start with arrows that are anywhere from 5# to 15# stiffer, depending on your shooting style.
+Due to the high performance of these bows, however, your best luck is to start with arrows that are from 5# to 15# stiffer, depending on your shooting style.
 A more specific selection can be found on the chart in my Tuning and Tips section.

 A: Besides always using a bowstringer and keeping your string waxed, storing the bow inside on a bow rack is the best way to maintain your bow for a lifetime.
 If you don’t have a bow rack, store the bow horizontally on a shelf or under your bed.
-Do not leave a bow standing in the corner on its limb, as this can cause damage to the limbs’ balance.
+Do not leave a bow standing in the corner on its limb or outside, as this can cause damage to the limbs’ balance.
 While a bow can safely be stored strung, it’s best to keep it away from heat, moisture, or direct sunlight.
 Do not store the bow outside or in your vehicle for prolonged periods.
 While a bow sock helps keep the bow from getting scratched during transport, they are not necessary for storage nor do they offer any protection from extreme climate.
 If you need to clean your bow, a soft damp rag works well.